cthing/meazure/README.md

 ## Known Issues

+- To open a position log file saved by Meazure 3.0 using Meazure 2.0, edit the position log file and change the DOCTYPE URL on line 2 from `https:` to `http:`.
+Position log files saved by Meazure 2.0 can be opened by Meazure 3.0 without modification.

 - Meazure may report incorrect measurements if Windows Display "Make everything bigger" greater than 100% is used (see [issue #9](https://github.com/cthing/meazure/issues/9)).
 To work around this issue, right-click on Meazure.exe and select Properties.
 In the properties dialog, select the Compatibility tab.
 Press the "Change high DPI settings"